Marcussy34/upstage-demo/README.md

 # Document Parser Demo

-A Next.js application that demonstrates document parsing using the Upstage Document Parsing API.
-This project allows users to upload documents (PDF, PNG, JPG) and view the parsed content in multiple formats.
+A Next.js application that demonstrates document parsing using the Upstage Document Parsing API and Pinecone vector database for semantic search.
+This project allows users to upload documents (PDF, PNG, JPG), view the parsed content in multiple formats, and stores the content as embeddings for future semantic search.

 ## Features